hm-lang/core/proposals/README.md

 else
     Null

+# TODO: make sure `?!` plays nicely with the new moved semantics, or switch to something new.
 # instead, you should use the more idiomatic hm-lang version.
 # putting a ?! after the argument name will check that argument;
 # if it is Null, the function will not be called and Null will be returned instead.